dmbarbour/wikilon/docs/AboutAO.md

 In the latter case, global names need some strategy to resist conflict (otherwise we'll be forced to rename some word).
 This might be achieved by deriving from an existing registry (e.g. ICANN), or a more informal registry (e.g. someone maintains a webpage), or taking a secure hash of a public key.
 Etc..

-### Caveats

-This AO representation has many nice properties, but it isn't 100% great.
-Here are some weaknesses:

-1. AO files and ABC aren't very convenient for direct use by humans.
-They can work in a pinch.
-But AO is intended to be manipulated primarily through editable views like [claw](CommandLine.md) or an [application model](ApplicationModel.md).
-1. There is no support for *metadata* such as timestamps or commit messages.
-Developers are instead encouraged to represent metadata within an AO dictionary.
-This ensures metadata is accessible to Awelon application models or views.
-1. To rename a word, developers must explicitly rewrite every reference to that word.
-It may be necessary to update external `{%word@dict}` references, or retrain humans, when a word is very widely used.
-1. Updates apply only to whole definitions.
-Fortunately, it is easy to factor most AO code into smaller parts that can be updated independently, or to model a command pattern for append-only updates (cf. [application model](ApplicationModel.md).

-## AO Development

-AO development is based on ABC development, but the use of words augments this in many ways:

-* implicit targets for debugging, program animations
-* metadata and declarations, e.g. via `word.type`
-* embed tests and examples for each word in dictionary

-More broadly, use of symbolic structure via words provides a convenient platform for both stateful updates and computed views.
-The [application model](ApplicationModel.md) represents 'applications' within a stateful codebase.
-This is integrated with the real-world through publish-subscribe models and other RESTful techniques.

-Type declarations are something that must still be considered carefully with AO.
-Potential to support named types or human-level documentation for types could be very useful, as is potential to integrate additional type constraints with static type checking.

-AO does introduce an interesting new 'effect' that could be tracked for type safety: a context of named dictionaries upon which a computation might depend.
-This is important for understanding mutability.
-However, this context might be restricted at an AO security layer.

 ## AO Evaluation and Linking

 Dictionaries are the basic unit of AO evaluation.